-b.
-1913, Kyoto, Japan d.
+- b.
+1913, Kyoto, Japan - d.
 2015, São Paulo, Brazil

-One of the main representatives of abstract art in Brazil, Tomie Ohtake was born in Kyoto in 1913, and moved to Brazil in 1936.
-Her career as an artist began at the age of 37, when she became a member of the Seibi group, which brought together artists of Japanese descent.
-In the late 1950s, when she left behind an initial phase of figurative studies in painting, she immersed herself in abstract explorations.
-In this phase, she performed a series of paintings which became known as blind paintings, where she would blindfold herself in experiments that challenged the ideas which grounded the Brazilian Neo-concrete movement, also bringing sensibility and intuition to the fore of her practice.
+One of the leading figures in abstract art in Brazil, Tomie Ohtake was born in Kyoto in 1913 and moved to Brazil in 1936.
+Her career as an artist began at the age of 37 when she joined the Seibi Group, which brought together artists of Japanese descent.
+In the late 1950s, after an initial phase focused on figurative studies in painting, she delved into abstract exploration.
+During this period, she created a series of works known as "blind paintings," in which she blindfolded herself as part of experiments that challenged the foundational ideas of the Brazilian Neo-concrete movement while emphasizing sensitivity and intuition in her practice.